A variety of vegan foods, including fruits, vegetables, grains, and nuts, are arranged around a camera.

 Vegans eat lots of plant-based foods without any animal products.
 They enjoy fruits like berries, apples, and bananas which give them essential vitamins, fiber, and antioxidants to keep healthy.

-One can also eat colorful veggies like leafy greens, bell peppers, and tomatoes that have vitamins A, C, and K. You can eat these veggies in a salad or cook them for different flavors.
+Besides, vegans like to eat colorful veggies like leafy greens, bell peppers, and tomatoes that have vitamins A, C, and K. You can eat these veggies in a salad or cook them for different flavors.

 Grains such as quinoa, brown rice, and whole wheat pasta are important in a vegan diet.
 They give energy and provide fiber and B vitamins.